We hope to educate:

-Former/current offenders and their families need to know about their rights under the law.
-Legal technicalities and associated barriers to understanding certain restrictions leads to 'technical' violations by well-meaning persons, and do so needlessly.
-We want former offenders to understand that they did not give up their rights to human dignity and the right to pursue productive goals in life.
+- Former Offenders and their Families.
+Former offenders and their families on and off the registry need to know their rights and the law.
+Legal technicalities and associated barriers to understanding certain restrictions needlessly leads to technical violations by well-meaning persons.
+We also want former offenders to understand that they did not give up their rights to human dignity and the right to pursue productive goals in life.

 - Parents, Educators, Lawmakers, and the World.
 Parents, educators, lawmakers, and the world need to know which policies relating to sex crimes work, and which don’t.
 The misinformation on this topic is rampant.
 Incorrect assumptions and ill-conceived public policy make our society LESS SAFE.
 We desire a world with fewer victims.
 Knee-jerk reaction laws and hysteria are not productive means to this end.

 - ACLU Oregon